melisaolave/SNPs2CF/README.md

 To report issues refer to: molave@mendoza-conicet.gob.ar

 CHANGES:
+version 1.7:
+- the possibility of considering multiple SNPs for CF calculations per quartet in a given window has been implemented.

 version 1.6:
 - plotCF function was added to functions_v1.6.R
 - plotCF_tutorial.R was included